zhinit/ThereminWebJuce/webJucePlan.md

 npm run dev
 ```

-Open browser, click play, hear 440Hz sine wave — now powered by JUCE DSP.
+Open browser, click play — sound is produced from JUCE DSP compiled to WASM.

+## Known Issues

+- **Audio output sounds distorted** — the oscillator produces sound but it doesn't sound like a clean sine wave.
+Likely a bug in how the JUCE oscillator interacts with the AudioWorklet buffer (possibly related to `prepare()` being called before `setFrequency()`, or `AudioBlock` wrapping).
+Needs debugging in a follow-up session.
+- **ENVIRONMENT flag** — AudioWorklets run in a context that Emscripten detects as "shell", so `shell` must be included in `-s ENVIRONMENT=web,worker,shell`.

-## Risks
+## Risks (Resolved)

-**JUCE + Emscripten compatibility** is the main risk.
-JUCE wasn't designed for WASM.
-The core and DSP modules are mostly portable math/data code and should compile, but platform-specific code paths may need `#ifdef` workarounds or compile definition overrides.
-Step 2 exists specifically to surface these issues early.
+**JUCE + Emscripten compatibility** was the main risk.
+Two bugs were found and patched at CMake configure time:
+1. Zero-length thread priority table (no `JUCE_WASM` branch)
+2. Missing `<emscripten.h>` include in the WASM system stats file

+These are bugs in JUCE 8.0.12's Emscripten support.
+The patches are minimal and applied automatically via CMake `file(READ)`/`file(WRITE)` in an `if(EMSCRIPTEN)` block.